 Singapore Math was that program for a long time.
 But as my children get older, I can see that I need to bend to their learning styles and needs, despite the “burden” it might put on me as their mama/teacher.

 I also felt like my oldest daughter did not retain many of the concepts.
 We got to the middle of 3B, and I realized she had significant trouble with concepts taught in previous lessons.
-This probably had to do with the fact that she needed a bit more spiral review.
+This probably had to do with the fact that she needed consistent review.
+Admittedly, I had not done a lot of that.

 I knew we needed a change.